amissine/lnet/README.md

 # lnet &mdash; get SSH access to a box behind a router

-Let us call a box behind a router a _leaf_.
+One kind of a box behind a router is a _leaf_.
 A _leaf_ cannot accept external SSH connections.
 Another kind of box - a _hub_ - can accept external connections.
 It can also have "local" SSH access to a _leaf_.
 The `lnet` utility helps to configure and maintain the _leaf_ - _hub_ communications, so that all _leaves_ appear to be `localhost`s to a _hub_.
 Localized networking!
 To enable it, just run `lnet` on all your _leaves_ and _hubs_: